The Spiritual Centre.co.uk

 Hermeticism - Ivy

-Hermetic philosophy teaches that the universe is woven together through hidden correspondences, the quiet truth expressed in the maxim “as above, so below.”
-In the living world Ivy reflects this same principle.
+Hermetic philosophy teaches that the universe is woven together through hidden correspondences, the principle expressed in the maxim “as above, so below.”
+In the living world, the Ivy reflects this same understanding.
 Its roots move downward into the soil while its stems climb patiently upward toward the light, binding earth and sky through the same continuous vine.
 What begins unseen beneath the ground slowly reveals itself in leaf and branch above, a living reminder that the smallest forms of nature often mirror the greater patterns of existence.

 Beneath the quiet canopy of Ivy the mind begins to soften.
 The layered leaves gather shade and coolness, creating a stillness where waking thought loosens its grip.
 In such places the boundary between waking imagination and dreaming awareness becomes thinner.
 Ivy has long been associated with rest, incubation, and the gentle slowing of the senses, inviting the mind to drift into deeper states where dreams begin to move with greater clarity.